Complete Guide: Installing Manjaro with Secure Boot Enabled

 # mkfs.vfat -vF32 "$INS"1

-Format the the root partition using your preferred filesystem- If your device is flash based you can use f2fs which is created for flash or you can use ext4 which is a defacto standard for Linux.
+Format the the root partition using your preferred filesystem- If your device is Flash, you can use f2fs, created for Flash, or you can use ext4, a defacto standard for Linux.

 # mkfs.f2fs "$INS"2